Diabolik - Mimmo Rotella (1918-2006)

 Artist: Mimmo Rotella (1918-2006)

-Technique: Seridécollage
+Technique: Serigraph-décollage

 Dimensions without frame: 100 x 70 cm

-Pencil signature in the lower right, print 51/125
+Pencil signed lower right, print 51/125

-Rotella thus became part of Nouveau Réalisme.
+Rotella thus became part of the Nouveau Réalisme.